peterhuene/wasmtime.net/docs/articles/intro.md

 ## Referencing the Wasmtime.NET package

-To use Wasmtime.NET from the project, we need to add a reference to the `Wasmtime` NuGet package:
+To use Wasmtime.NET from the project, we need to add a reference to the [Wasmtime NuGet package](https://www.nuget.org/packages/Wasmtime):

 ```text
 dotnet add package --version 0.0.1-alpha1 wasmtime
 ```

-_Note that the `--version` option is required because the `Wasmtime` package is prerelease._
+_Note that the `--version` option is required because the package is currently prerelease._

 This will add a `PackageReference` to the project file so that Wasmtime.NET can be used.